 - ✔ Apply a warm (not hot) compress to itchy areas — warmth temporarily restores surface circulation

-- ✔ Eat warm, nourishing soups and stews in the evening — supports the cardiac Yang that drives fluid to the surface
+- ✔ Eat warm, nourishing soups and stews in the evening — supports the cardiac warming function that drives fluid to the surface

-- ✔ Keep consistent sleep hours — irregular sleep disrupts Yang circulation patterns and worsens the pattern
+- ✔ Keep consistent sleep hours — irregular sleep disrupts warming-energy circulation patterns and worsens the pattern

 Don’ts